 Dieting Company Increases New Visitors by Reposting Content

 Weight No More, a dieting company, was able to increase traffic by 37% and develop a ratio of new to returning two new visitors of 1.5 to 1, which is close to Ideal.
-To do this, all they had to do was repost content that had been published on other sites like LinkedIn and Twitter and commit to creating new content regularly.

-Visible engagement is the engagement on your site that is clear to everybody, not just available on the analytics side of things.
+Visible engagement is the engagement on your site that is clear to everybody.
+It’s not just available on the analytics side of things.
 Websites with lots of visible engagement may be more likely to be trusted by new users.
 Posts that are liked, shares to social media and other outlets, and comments on your post all contribute to visible engagement.

 What is considered a good visible engagement rate depends on the platform.
 If your blog allows likes, shares, and comments, you may hope that many of your visitors engage, but the fact is that many more people will visit these types of pages than will engage with them.

 Several factors go into how likely a viewer is to engage.
 Content that has viral value, which is to say content that users want to share for their own reasons, is the most likely to get great engagement.
-Engagement can also be increased by requests from the company to engage with a given post or the opportunity to win something if you engage with a post.
+Engagement can also be increased by requests from the company to interact with a given post or the opportunity to win something if you engage with a post.

 Car Company Sees Engagement Boost After Investing in Content Creators